List of NFL rivalries: Kansas City Chiefs vs. Las Vegas Raiders

 The Chiefs–Raiders rivalry is considered as one of the NFL's most bitter.
 Since the AFL was established in 1960, the Chiefs and Raiders have shared the same division, first being the AFL Western Conference, and since the AFL–NFL merger, the AFC West.

-The Chiefs lead the regular season series 72–54–2 as of the end of the 2022 season, including a 2–1 playoff record against Las Vegas.
+The Chiefs lead the regular season series 76–55–2 as of the 2025 season, including a 2–1 playoff record against Las Vegas.